NEUROINFORMATICS-GROUP-FAV-KIV-ZCU/MoBio/README.md

 To sign the unsigned APK, run the `jarsigner` tool which is also included in the JDK:
 You can use the signing key provided in this repository if you are member of Neuroinformatics group.
 The password is required.
-You need to contact the [Author](mailto:lubosmuller@seznam.cz)
+You need to contact the [Author](mailto:lubosmuller@seznam.cz).

 * `jarsigner -verbose -sigalg SHA1withRSA -digestalg SHA1 -keystore mobio-release-key.keystore android-armv7-release-unsigned.apk mobio`